emreyolcu/drag-scroll/README.md

 ### Configuration

+- **Mouse button**:
-- The default mouse button for toggling drag scrolling is button 5.
+  The default mouse button for toggling drag scrolling is button 5.
   If you want to use a different mouse button, run the following command, replacing `BUTTON` with a button number between 3 and 32.
   (Button numbers are one-based,